 Differences between the keyboard right and left Shift key

 The left and right Shift key on a computer keyboard perform the same function.
-When pressed and held down it will change the case of the letter to uppercase or use the alternate character on any other key.
+When pressed and held down, it changes the case of the letter to uppercase, or use the alternate character on any other key.
 For example, pressing and holding down the Shift key while pressing the letter "a" makes a capital "A".

-The reason there are two Shift keys on a computer keyboard is to make it easier to use the Shift function with all keys on the keyboard.
-For example, it's much easier to use the left Shift key with all the keys on the right side of the keyboard and the right Shift key with all keys on the left side of the keyboard.
+The reason there are two Shift keys on a computer keyboard is to make it easier to use the Shift function with all keyboard keys.
+For example, it's easier to use the left Shift key with all the keys on the right side of the keyboard.
+Similarly, the right Shift key is best used with all keys on the left side of the keyboard.
 Try using the left Shift key to make a capital "A" without re-positioning your hand.
-As you can tell, it's much easier to use the right Shift key to make a capital "A" then the left Shift.
+As you can tell, it's easier to use the right Shift key to make a capital "A" than the left Shift.